+- 6. Prior to the submission of the reserved matters application: - (a)A scheme of intrusive investigations shall be carried out on site to establish the risk posed to the development by past coal mining activity;

+Prior to the commencement of development:

-- 4. No development shall commence until: - (a)A scheme of intrusive investigations has been carried out on site to establish the risk posed to the development by past coal mining activity; and - (b)Any remediation works and/or mitigation measures to address land instability arising from coal mining legacy, as may be necessary, have been implemented on site in full in order to ensure that the site is safe and stable for the development proposed.
+(b)Any remediation works and/or mitigation measures to address land instability arising from coal mining legacy, as may be necessary, shall have been implemented on site in full in order to ensure that the site is safe and stable for the development proposed.